Techtonica/curriculum/project-example/week-9/eventonica/eventonica-react-ui.md

 By the end of this lesson, your project will have:

 1. A user list
-2. A form to create a user and delete a user
+2. A form to create a user
+3. A callback function to delete a user

 By the end of this project, your project will also: